SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 PLEASE INCLUDE ENTRY NUMBERS ON ALL CHECKS

 By submitting through Withoutabox, you indemnify Greg Segal, Ben Arredondo, and the NYC PictureStart Film Festival from any and all claims resulting from the display of the work.
 All entrants grant permission to have portions of their work reproduced for publicity purposes connected with the NYC PictureStart Film Festival.
 Every precaution will be taken with materials submitted.
 However, neither Greg Segal nor the NYC PictureStart Film Festival can assume responsibility for materials submitted in conjunction with any applications.

 Awards: The NYC PictureStart Film Festival awards Audience and Jury awards for the Best Short Film, Best Actor and Best Actress.
 Additionally, the Jury awards a film a Best Cinematography Award.
 The Grand Prize is awarded to the short voted as best by jury opinion.

 Please note that any film received too late for consideration for the next NYC PictureStart Film Festival running may be considered for the following Festival.
 In addition, quality films not accepted for the current running of the NYC PictureStart Film Festival, for whichever reason, may be considered for resubmission, at no additional fee, unless the filmmaker specifies that the film shall only be considered for the current running of the NYC PictureStart Film Festival.

-The NYC PictureStart Film Festival reserves the right, without limitation, to display any element of any film or script submitted, in part or in whole, for purposes of promoting the film or the Festival.
+The NYC PictureStart Film Festival reserves the right, without limitation, to display any excerpts of any film or script submitted, for the purposes of promoting the film or the Festival.